 Results are sorted according to:

 The following Timeseries log analytics shows the evolution of the top 50 URL Paths according to the 95th percentile of duration over the last 15 minutes.

 Choose additional display options for timeseries: the roll-up interval, whether you display results as bars (recommended for counts and unique counts), lines (recommended for statistical aggregations) or areas, and the colorset.

 For example, the following Toplist shows the top 15 Customers on a merchant website according to the number of unique sessions they had over the last day.

-Visualize the top values from a facet according to a chosen measure (the first measure you choose in the list), and display the value of additional measures for elements appearing in this top.
+Visualize the top values from a facet according to a chosen measure (the first measure you choose in the list), and display the value of additional measures for elements appearing in this table.
 Update a search query or drill through logs corresponding to either dimension.

 Note: A table visualization used for one single measure and one single dimension is the same as a Toplist, just with a different display.